United States Army beef scandal: Court of inquiry

-Results of the scandal
+Results

 Although there were no official findings of large-scale trouble with meat supplies, the newspapers stirred up public opinion on the subject.
-This contributed to the growing criticism of Secretary of War Alger's handling of the Army during the war (a phenomenon that became known as "Algerism") and by the summer of 1899, President William McKinley decided that Alger had to go.
+This contributed to the growing criticism of Alger's handling of the Army during the war (a phenomenon that became known as "Algerism") and by the summer of 1899, President William McKinley decided that Alger had to go.
 On August 1, Alger resigned at McKinley's request.

 The Veterinary Corps' founding on June 3, 1916, was partially sparked due to the medical incompetence displayed in the beef scandal.